First Dental Visit

 Pediatric Dental Goals

 We want your child to graduate from our practice with a healthy dentition and a positive attitude toward dental care.
 A healthy dentition is free from decay, periodontal disease and malocclusion.
 The prevention of dental disease is a team effort, so don’t be surprised if we ask for your help at our office.
-We welcome parents to stay with their child for all appointments.

 Before The First Visit